MANASSAS NATIONAL BATTLEFIELD PARK

 ENTRANCE: Front of Visitor Center.
 4 exterior steps, each 6 in. in height.
 Handrail in center.
 Ramps provided.
 Entry doors, 30 in. wide, open automatically with a push button on the right side.
 Interior steps to rest rooms.
 Each step is 7 in. high.
 Handrails.

-PUBLIC REST ROOMS: Located Visitor Center basement.
-Available via ramp.
-Doors are 35 in. wide, and open in.
-No turns to enter.
+PUBLIC REST ROOMS: Men’s and Women’s facilities in the basement of the visitor center are accessible to wheelchair users via an exterior ramp at the west rear of the building.
+Button to the right side of door activates the automatic opener.
+Restroom doors also have automatic assist buttons.
 Accessible stalls have 32 in. wide doors opening out, and handrails.
 19 in. toilet seat height.
 Sink height 33 in.
 Accessible stall checked regularly for obstructions.
 Rest rooms are identified by a raised figure with pants or skirt on door to designate men or women.

 SPECIAL SERVICES: